Today we’ll complete the shoulder volume series.

 Why is it important to know your MAV?

-Do you want to train all your time with the least effective volume?
+Do you want to train all the time with the least effective volume?

 Nope, nobody wants to spend hours in the gym every week but still only seem some spare results.

-In order to stimulate the best possible muscle growth, we need to put more effort into our workout and increase the volume consistently over time.
+In order to stimulate the best possible muscle growth, we need to put more effort into our workout and increase the volume consistently throughout the weeks.

 For this reason, it is important to know where your MAV lies to maximize your muscle growth effect.